siifux/developer.swedbankpay.com/payments/card/direct.md

 ### General

-* *No 3-D Secure and card acceptance*: There are optional paramers that can be used in relation to 3-D Secure and card acceptance.
+* *No 3-D Secure and card acceptance*: There are optional parameters that can be used in relation to 3-D Secure and card acceptance.
 By default, most credit card agreements with an acquirer will require that you use 3-D Secure for card holder authentication.
 However, if your agreement allows you to make a card